 Bachelor of Kinesiology (BKin)

 Student Supports

-Students have access to a group of welcoming and highly trained staff members in the Registrar’s Office.
+Students have access to a group of welcoming and highly trained staff members in the Office of the Registrar and Student Services Office.
 The Office is an excellent resource that provides and connects students to supports including academic advisors, learning strategists, career educators, accessibility advisors, and embedded wellness counsellors.

+Bachelor of Kinesiology (BKin)